alwynd/UnrealEngineLibrary/README.md

 Each and every marketplace project, listed in the main Project catalog above, will have 1 and only 1 JSON file, that contains an array of all of it's assets.
 <br/>
-It will also contain a folder, with each and every assets' 256x256 PNG thumbnail it was able to extract from Unreal, using c++ ( source and project included )
+It will also contain a folder, with each and every assets' 256x256 PNG thumbnail it was able to extract from Unreal, using c++ ( ExtractJSON source and project included )

 ```json
 {